Mark-Jovero/GroupAlpha/README.md

 "name"  :   "item name",
 "type"  :   "item classification", // groups items together.
 //Used for displaying "Related Items".
-//Can be an array of multiple categories.
+//Can be an array of multiple types.
 IE ["office", "chair", "school"], "desc"  :   "description of the item", // Automatically displays this in the store page.
 "price" :   integer/double/float, // no quotation marks
 "src"   :   "items/____.png", // Source of image.
 Preferabbly on a white or transparent background.